The international academic journal designed to support you in your clinical practice, midwifery education, studies and research.

 What’s in the next issue?

-The winter issue of MIDIRS Midwifery Digest offers a variety of compelling maternity care articles, covering the antenatal and postpartum period.
+The spring issue of MIDIRS Midwifery Digest offers a variety of compelling maternity care articles, covering the antenatal and postpartum period.

 What is ‘human factors’?
 By David Edmondson, Mary Edmondson